 Marriage and family, then, are thoroughly good, positive, and beneficial in and of themselves.
 That's a given.
 But because we are Christians, we also believe that marriage and family can only achieve their full potential "in Christ."
 The same thing can be said about every aspect of human life.
 We don't apologize for saying this.
 As we see it, the quality of life as a whole has been compromised as a result of sin and mankind's fall from grace.
 That includes family life.
 The family, like every other aspect of human existence, needs to be redeemed.
 Jesus Christ, the Divine Redeemer, has come to reconcile us to God and lead us to heaven.
 But He has also come to give us richer and fuller relationships with one another here in this present world.
 As He said, "I have come that they may have life, and that they may have it more abundantly" (John 10:10).

-If you'd like to know more, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you'd like to know more, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.